rrevenantt/antlr4rust/README.md

  - run rustfmt on generated parser
 ###### Long term improvements
  - generate enum for labeled alternatives without redundant `Error` option
- - option to generate fields instead of getters by default
+ - option to generate fields instead of getters by default and make visiting based on fields
  - make tree generic over pointer type and allow tree nodes to arena.
  (requires GAT, otherwise it would be a problem for users that want ownership for parse tree)
  - support stable rust